-- 30. Subject to strict adherence to physical distancing, masking, screening and sanitation protocols, recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct indoor and outdoor operations subject to a capacity limit of up to 66% or 1 person per 100 square feet, according to Phase III guidelines.
-Effective Sunday, November 8th, recreational or entertainment businesses and historical/cultural establishments shall not operate after 10:00 p.m.
+- 31. Subject to strict adherence to physical distancing, masking, screening and sanitation protocols, recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct indoor and outdoor operations subject to a capacity limit of up to 66% or 1 person per 100 square feet, according to Phase III guidelines.
+Recreational or entertainment businesses and historical/cultural establishments shall not operate after 10:00 p.m.
 Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday. - 31.
-All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by

-Executive Order 20-32.
-A template for COVID-19 Control Plans can be found at https://ReopeningRI.com.

-32. Nightclub operations must remain closed.
+Friday and Saturday. - 32.
+All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
+A template for COVID-19 Control Plans can be found at https://ReopeningRl.com. - 33.
+Nightclub operations must remain closed.